Simangaliso-Njabulo/CMPG_323_Project_2_-_34729100/README.md

 ## List of Zones

+* Note!!
+Zones D-H are currently under construction and therefore have on devices in them yet.

 Zone Id: emsp 4d37cb12-4359-430a-a5c6-09f1198781b6<br/> Zone Name: Zone A<br/>
 Zone Description: Faculty of Economic and Management Sciences<br/>